nszumowski/game-night-manager/README.md

 - [ ] **Implement image caching - clear game images viewed less than a month ago? unless a new version is in search or import? store locally?**
 - [ ] Users - Emails for friend requests and game night invitations
 - [ ] Games - icons for best with, min/max players, min/max playtime
-- [ ] Game Night - Add game night creation and management features
+- [ ] Games - mark games as favorite?
 - [ ] Game Night - Integrate messaging system or real-time chat for game nights
 - [ ] Game Night - Implement voting system for game selection - random, ranked, weighted?
 This is optional, the game manager can pick the game(s) or make a poll
 - [ ] Profile - Add game night history